Jimmy Williams (cornerback, born 1984): Atlanta Falcons

-Williams was drafted in the second round (37th overall) of the 2006 NFL Draft by the Atlanta Falcons.
-In his rookie season with the Falcons, Williams started five games and made 24 tackles.
+Williams was selected in the second round (37th overall) of the 2006 NFL draft by the Atlanta Falcons.
+In his rookie season with the Falcons, Williams started five games and made 33 tackles.

 On June 2, 2007, Williams was cited in Richmond, Virginia for possession of marijuana during the 2007 offseason.
 Due to the NFL's personal conduct policy, he was suspended by Roger Goodell for the first five games of the 2008 season.
 Williams was released by the Falcons on June 17, 2008.
 He served the five-game suspension as a free agent and was not signed the rest of the year.

 San Francisco 49ers

 After spending the 2008 season out of football, Williams was signed to a future contract by the San Francisco 49ers on January 22, 2009.